Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Methodologies and computational approaches

-In recent years, DMRG has seen a number of updates and adaptations, including formulations in terms of Matrix Product States (MPS) \citep{McCulloch:2007,Verstraete:2008,Schollwock:2011,Wall:2012} and the development of related methods capable of treating dynamics, such as the time-evolving block decimation (TEBD) algorithm \citep{Vidal:2003,Vidal:2004} and the adaptive time-depedendent DMRG \citep{Daley:2004,Schollwock:2006}.
-These tools have been widely employed in the study of discrete many-body quantum systems, specially in the treatment of Heisenberg-type spin chains \citep{White:1993spin,Hallberg:1995,Gobert:2005,Fuhringer:2008}
+In recent years, DMRG has seen a number of updates and adaptations, including formulations in terms of Matrix Product States (MPS) \citep{McCulloch:2007,Verstraete:2008,Schollwock:2011,Wall:2012} and the development of related methods capable of treating dynamics, such as the time-evolving block decimation (TEBD) algorithm \citep{Vidal:2003,Vidal:2004} and the adaptive time-dependent DMRG \citep{Daley:2004,Schollwock:2006}.
+These tools have been widely employed in the study of discrete many-body quantum systems, especially in the treatment of Heisenberg-type spin chains \citep{White:1993spin,Hallberg:1995,Gobert:2005,Fuhringer:2008} and Hubbard-like models \citep{Daul:1996,Kuhner:1998,Kollath:2005,Kollath:2007,Ejima:2011} and has been useful in the understanding of important phenomena both in the theory of condensed matter and cold atoms.
+More importantly, DMRG can also be employed in the study of static and dynamic properties of continuous systems.
+In the low-density regime, a Bose-Hubbard model can be mapped into the Lieb-Liniger model \citep{Haldane1980}, and tools tailored for discrete systems can be applied.
+For instance, the dynamics of excitations in the two-component Bose gas can be described in the superfluid regime with the introduction of a small lattice spacing parameter that is related to the hopping term and the mass.
+Such an approach has proven crucial in the study of phenomena such as spin-charge decoupling in two-component bosons, even when compared to the hydrodynamic approximation \citep{Kleine:2008a, Kleine:2008b}.